EconWebArena: Benchmarking Autonomous Agents on Economic Tasks in Realistic Web Environments: Experiments

 \subsubsection{RQ3: What directions can improve LLM agent performance on these tasks?}

 Our error analysis suggests several directions to improve LLM agents on EconWebArena tasks.
 First, robust visual grounding and multimodal reasoning are essential for interpreting economic charts, tables, and diagrams, which frequently appear in official data portals.
 Structured input representations, such as combining AXTree with screenshots and coordinates, can better support perception and interaction.
 Planning and self-criticism prompting also improve performance in multi-step navigation tasks.
 In addition, hybrid methods that integrate GUI-based exploration with structured API calls, when available, can enhance both reliability and efficiency.
+Moreover, access issues such as blocked or unstable sites remain a challenge for LLM agents, though approaches like caching snapshots or API fallbacks can help reduce their impact.
 Finally, domain-adaptive tuning and retrieval-augmented prompting using realistic economic examples may further strengthen agent accuracy in complex cases.